thearchitector/just-jobs/README.md

 just-jobs doesn't aim to replace the invocations that arq provides, only wrap some of them to make job creation and execution easier and better.
 It lets you:

 - Define and run non-async jobs.
 Passing a non-async `@job` function to arq will run properly.
 Non-async jobs can also be defined as either IO-bound or CPU-bound, which changes how the job will be executed to prevent blocking the asyncio event loop.
 - The arq `Context` parameter now works a lot like [FastAPI's `Request`](https://fastapi.tiangolo.com/advanced/using-request-directly/).
-It's no longer a required parameter, but if it exists it will get set.
+It's no longer a required parameter, but if it exists, it will get set.
 It doesn't have to be named `ctx` either, only have the type `Context`.
 - Specify a single `RedisSettings` within your `WorkerSettings` from which you can create a pool using `Settings.create_pool()`.
 - Run jobs either immediately with the `.now()` function or via normal arq enqueueing.
 - Use non-pickable job arguments and kwargs (supported by the [dill](http://dill.rtfd.io/) library).

 ## Usage

-Using just-jobs is pretty straight forward.
+Using just-jobs is pretty straight forward:

 ### Add `@job()` to any function to make it a delayable job.